vvkkfwq/vvkkfwq/README.md

 ### 🚀 About Me

 🌟 **Hello!
 I'm vvkkfwq, a passionate developer and lifelong learner.**
+- 🎓 Graduate Student in Software Engineering
+- 📖 Research Interests: Machine Learning / NLP / Data Mining

-I love tackling new challenges, contributing to open source, and building tools that make life easier for others.
+**I love tackling new challenges, contributing to open source, and building tools that make life easier for others.**

 ---